ImageMagick v6 Examples --

 Of course the above technique is only useful for images with good sharp color changes, and preferably a higher resolution image than I used above.

-For cartoon images that already have a black outlines, with a light colored background, using Edge Detection the above method directly will produce a 'twinning' effect of the black outlines.
+For cartoon images that already have black outlines with a light colored background, the use of Edge Detection with the above method will directly produce a 'twinning' effect of the black outlines.
 You can see this effect in the twinned lines of tiles on the path leading into the memorial, in the lower-left corner.

 This is an artifact of the way Edge Detection works, and you can see more examples of this in that section of IM Examples.